probprog/bopp/README.md

 Copyright © Tom Rainforth, Tuan Anh Le, Jan-Willem van de Meent, Michael Osborne and Frank Wood

-Deodorant is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+BOPP is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Deodorant is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+BOPP is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the [GNU General Public License](gpl-3.0.txt) along with Deodorant.
+You should have received a copy of the [GNU General Public License](gpl-3.0.txt) along with BOPP.
 If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).